What is Sandmeyer Reaction?

 - Sandmeyer reaction is used for the formation of benzonitriles through the process of cyanation.
 The reaction is also found during the synthesis of neoamphimedine, a chemical compound that targets topoisomerase II as an anti-cancer drug.

 - To create aryl halides.
 Some of the solvents used in this process are diiodomethane to synthesize aryl iodides, bromoform to synthesize aryl bromides, chloroform to synthesize aryl chlorides.

 Frequently Asked Questions on Sandmeyer Reaction

-Explain the mechanism of Sandmeyer reaction?
+Explain the mechanism of the Sandmeyer reaction?

 Sandmeyer reaction mechanism follows an electron transfer mechanism including free radicals.
 The Sandmeyer reaction is a great example of a radical-nucleophilic aromatic substitution.

 What type of reaction is Sandmeyer reaction?